volodymyrhudyma/blog/content/blog/2020-05-02-understanding-this-in-javascript.md

 ## Summary

-`this` is a very tricky keyword in JavaScript.
+Using `this` keyword is a very tricky topic in JavaScript.

-Make sure to learn the simple rules described above and use them wisely to know which object `this` refers to in your code.
+Make sure to learn these simple rules and use them wisely to know which object `this` refers to in your code:

 * By default it refers to the global object.
 If you execute code in browser, it will be equal to `window`
 * In a function it refers to the global object as well